-Torrey Pines Road
+Torrey Pines Road West

 This proposed portal would be located near the intersection of Carmel Valley Road and North Torrey Pines Road.
-The portal infrastructure would cross underneath Carmel Valley Road and potentially extend into residential properties.
+The portal infrastructure would be located on the southside of Carmel Valley Road.

 Knoll Near I-5

 This proposed portal would be located at a knoll south of Carmel Valley Road between I-5 and the segment of Sorrento Valley Road Trail that is closed to public vehicular traffic but open for bikes, pedestrians, and authorized vehicles.
 The portal infrastructure would be within the undeveloped knoll and extend into the Los Peñasquitos Lagoon.